benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q134.png)

-_**Q135:** Any person that the average model year of all horses owned by people he knows - is at least 1010_
+_**Q135:** Any person that the average weight of all horses owned by people he knows - is greater than 450 Kg_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q135.png)

-_**Q137:** Any dragon A that called dragons B that made calls.
-The cumulative duration of all calls that all these B dragons made is greater than 100 minutes_
+_**Q137:** Any dragon A that freezed dragons B - each freezed at least one dragon which is not A. All these B's together freezed dragons for more than 100 minutes cumulatively_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q137.png)